D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 import large amount of data into Azure.
 **Micorsoft recommends using Data Box for cases over 40 TB of data**.

-The following are obviouslu unsuitable:
+The following are obviously unsuitable:
 - AzCopy
 - Azure Storage Explorer
 - PowerShell